tne-lab/py-behav-box-v2/docs/components.md

 `start(pnum : int, stype: str) -> None` Starts the pulse train with ID `pnum`

-#### ParametricStim
+#### StimJim

-    class ParametricStim(Output)
+    class StimJim(Output)
     Type: Output

-ParametricStim encapsulates behavior for a component that would accept a list of instructions to generate a stimulation waveform.
+StimJim encapsulates behavior for a component that would accept a list of instructions to generate a stimulation waveform.
 The default configuration is readily compatible with the [StimJim](https://bitbucket.org/natecermak/stimjim/src/master/).

 *Methods:*